jdi-docs/jdi-light/source/includes/_theory.md

 ﻿# Theory
 ## UI Elements
 In order to effectively utilize <a href="https://github.com/SeleniumHQ/selenium/wiki/PageObjects" target="_blank">Page Objects pattern</a> we need to place elements on pages.
-Instead of Selenium `WebElement` objects that basically represent HTML tags in JDI we introduce _UI Elements_ that represent UI elements interacted with by an actual user.
+Instead of Selenium `WebElement` objects that basically represent HTML tags, in JDI we introduce _UI Elements_ that represent UI elements interacted with by an actual user.

 JDI provides the ability to create your own elements or use standard elements from a rich collection.